UnlyEd/github-action-deploy-on-vercel/README.md

 ## Why/when should you use it?

-You want to run a custom command that (amongst other things) performs a Vercel deployment.
+You want to run a custom command that (amongst other things) performs a Vercel deployment and returns the URL of the Vercel deployment.

+The URL of the deployment is often necessary to run follow-up actions, such as:
+- Running End-to-End tests on the deployed site
+- Running LightHouse tests on the deployed site
+- Etc.

 ### Action's API